 Due to an increase in the size of the global shipping fleet, the limited supply of and increased demand for crew has created upward pressure on crew costs.
 Continued higher crew costs or further increases in crew costs could adversely affect our results of operations.

-Our investment in Diana Containerships Inc. exposes us to the risks of the containership market.
+Our investment in Diana Containerships Inc. exposes us to the risks of the containership market and the value of our investment may be adversely affected.